EpsilonsQc/Minecraft-clone-prototype/README.md

 ---

 ## Introduction
-This is a prototype made in Unity, attempting to replicate "Minecraft" and developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
+This is a prototype made in Unity, attempting to replicate "Minecraft".
+It was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
 This is my final project for the "Use of a video game engine 1" course (session 3 of 5).

 ## F.A.Q.